Masterton: Utilities

+Water and drainage

-Water
+Water supply

-Masterton's water is piped from the Waingawa through a Masterton District Council treatment plant on the river about 10 kilometres west of the town.
-The water is clarified and filtered then chlorinated and fluoridated.
+Masterton's water is piped from the Waingawa through a Masterton District Council treatment plant on the river, about 10 kilometres west of the town.
+The water is clarified and filtered, then chlorinated and fluoridated.
 Lime is added to neutralise the pH to protect the pipes.
 There is a fluoride-free drinking water tap in Manuka Reserve in Manuka Street.

 Typhoid epidemics broke out each year in Masterton and in 1896 Parliament approved a Borough Council loan to build a drainage and water supply system.
 Work on the water supply did not begin until 1899 delayed by disagreements over the appropriate sources for water.
 It was finished at the end of 1900 when at the formal opening ceremony there was enough pressure to send a jet right over the Post Office tower to the accompaniment of the Masterton Municipal Brass Band.
 The mayor, Mr Pownall, said he was now ready to pour cold water on the scheme's opponents.
 A covered reservoir and treatment plant at Fernridge was supplied by an intake from springs beside the Waingawa four miles further up river.
 The main was duplicated in 1915.
-It was replaced by the current system completed in 1983.
+It was replaced by the current system, completed in 1983.

+Wastewater

-The sewage system was completed in 1901.
-It drained through settlement ponds and filter beds to the Ruamahanga south of the town.
+A sewage system was completed in 1901.
+It drained through settlement ponds and filter beds to the Ruamahanga River south of the town.
 The sewage farm's system included a newfangled "septic tank" which was subject to failures.

+In 2012, after a period of heavy rain, eels were found in a Masterton street.
+In 2013, when the existing treatment pond at the Homebush wastewater treatment plant was being replaced with a new pond, the council had to relocate an estimated 85,000 eels that were living in the old pond.
+Around half of the eels (about 20 tonnes), were rescued by the iwi Ngati Kahungunu for relocation into other Wairarapa lakes and streams.

+In March 2022, following periods of heavy rain, high levels of groundwater infiltration into the sewage network led to the emergency discharge of treated sewage into the Ruamahanga River from the Homebush wastewater treatment plant for a period of one week.
+In April 2023, the council was strongly criticised for continuing incidents of overflow of raw sewage into properties in Cockburn Street during periods of heavy rain, a recurring problem that dates from 2006.